vitaly-zdanevich/geeknote/README.md

 --content &lt;a new content or "WRITE"&gt;
 :   Enter the new content of your notes in text, or write instead the option "WRITE".
 In the first case the old content on the note will be replaced with new one.
 In the second case Geeknote will get the current content and open it in Markdown in a text editor.

+--resource &lt;attachment filename, like: document.pdf&gt;
+:   Specify file to be attached to the note.
+May be repeated.
+Will replace existing resources.
+TODO: NOT YET IMPLEMENTED

+--tags &lt;list of tags, like: tag1, tag2&gt;
+:   The same for tags - you can set a new list of tags for your note.

 --notebook &lt;notebook where to save&gt;
 :   With this option you can change the notebook which containes your note.

---tags &lt;list of tags, like: tag1, tag2&gt;
-:   The same for tags - you can set a new list of tags for your note.

 --reminder &lt;dd.mm.yy-HH:MM&gt;
 : Set reminder date and time(dd.mm.yyy-HH:MM).
 Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectivley, NONE for a reminder without a time.
 Use DONE to mark a reminder as completed.
 Use DELETE to remove reminder from a note.